vykozlov/elog-ldap/README.md

 ####Add following ldap functions:

 - ldap_init(LOGBOOK *lbs, char *error_str, int error_size):
 to check if elogd.cfg has been configured properly to use LDAP.
-Initiate connection to LDAP server
+Initiates connection with LDAP server

 - auth_verify_password_ldap(LOGBOOK *lbs, const char *user, const char *password, char *error_str, int error_size):
 to check if the user is found in the LDAP database with the right credentials